-Currently, visiting other households indoors is not allowed.
-Exemptions to this include if you live alone or alone with children and have formed part of an extended household (find out more below) or if you're an adult in a relationship with someone you don't live with and have formed an extended household with the people either of you live with.
+Exemptions to meeting up indoors include, if you’re providing caring for someone, if you live alone or alone with children and have formed part of an extended household (find out more below) or if you're an adult in a relationship with someone you don't live with and have formed an extended household with the people either of you live with.